Dwijal/terraform-on-azure-cloud/11-Azure-Linux-Virtual-Machine/README.md

     -C "azureuser@myserver" \
     -f terraform-azure.pem
 Important Note: If you give passphrase during generation, during everytime you login to VM, you also need to provide passphrase.

+Note: key strength specifies how tough it is to unlock the key.
+Higher is the value higher is the security.

 # List Files
 ls -lrt ssh-keys/